allenporter/fitbit-web-api/script/README.md

 1. Create a new JSON schema file in `openapi/model/` for the response object.
 2. Create another JSON schema file in `openapi/model/` for the data model if needed.
-3. Update the `PATH_CONFIG` in `upgrade-schema.py` to link the API path to the new response schema.
+3. Update the `paths/` with a config file that links the API to the new response schema.

 ## Schema Coverage